maximedb/computing101/README.md

 ## 1. Connect to the server

 1. Connect to the server using: https://sshwifty.herokuapp.com/
-2. Your username is the concatenation of the letter "u" and your student ID: u<STUDENT_ID>
+2. Your username is written on the piece of paper you received.
-3. The password is the same for all accounts and will be displayed on the slides.
+3. Your password is written on the piece of paper you received.

 ## 2. Create your first API
 ```python